Polio: Advice for travellers

 Recommendations

-Consult a health care provider or visit a travel health clinic preferably at least least 6 weeks before you travel to get personalized health advice and recommendations.
+Talk to a health care provider or visit a travel health clinic preferably about 6 weeks before your trip to get personalized health advice.
+Even if you’re short on time, it’s still worthwhile to make an appointment.

 - haven’t received all the recommended doses of polio vaccine according to your provincial/territorial vaccination schedule